-We found that the FCC took corrective actions to improve processes and remediate certain deficiencies identified in the FY 2019 FISMA evaluation.
-Most notably, the FCC conducted separation of duties (SoD) analyses and reviewed access for privileged users, maintained sufficient documentation for granting users access to information systems, conducted a test of its data breach response plan, and maintained sufficient documentation of reported incidents.
-While these efforts improved the Commission's information security posture, we concluded the FCC's information security program was ineffective, as defined in the FY 2020 IG FISMA Reporting Metrics.
-FCC management must fully implement their information security policies and procedures and resolve longstanding deficiencies in the FCC information security program.
+We found that the FCC made improvements to processes within its information security program since the FY 2020 FISMA evaluation in the area of Incident Response (i.e., enhanced qualitative and quantitative performance metrics).
+As a result of these efforts, the Commission's information security posture improved and we concluded the FCC's information security program was effective, as defined in the FY 2021 IG FISMA Reporting Metrics.
+Although the FCC's information security program was effective, FCC management must fully implement their information security policies and procedures and resolve longstanding deficiencies in the FCC information security program.

-Overall, we found security deficiencies and instances of noncompliance in four of the eight domains.
-We grouped the security deficiencies and instances of noncompliance into eight findings, which we issued in a non-public FISMA evaluation report.
-In combination, Kearney considered five of the eight findings to be high-risk and classified them as significant deficiencies based on the definition from OMB Memorandum M-14-04.4 Significant deficiencies require the attention of agency leadership and immediate or near-immediate corrective actions.
-As shown in Exhibit 3, we concluded that the FCC's information security program was ineffective and not in compliance with FISMA legislation, OMB guidance, and applicable NIST Special Publications as of September 11, 2020 (i.e., the end of our fieldwork).
+Overall, we found deficiencies and instances of noncompliance in four of the eight domains that were reportable for FY 2021.
+We grouped the deficiencies and instances of noncompliance from those four domains into seven findings, which we issued in a non-public FISMA evaluation report.
+In combination, Kearney considered one of the seven findings to be high-risk and classified that area as a significant deficiency based on the definition from OMB Memorandum M-14-04.
+Significant deficiencies require the attention of agency leadership and immediate or near-immediate corrective actions.
+As shown in Exhibit 3, the FCC's information security program was effective in three of the five function areas and in compliance with FISMA legislation, OMB guidance, and applicable NIST Special Publications as of August 2021 (i.e., the end of our fieldwork).
+Therefore, we concluded that the Commission's overall information security program was scored as effective and in compliance due to the FY 2021 IG FISMA Reporting Metrics ultimately scoring agencies at the Function level.